 However, there’s been a lot of criticism that the CMS requirements do not meet consumer expectations.
 Health leaders should aim to provide consumers with accurate personalized estimates, using data-driven technology.
 Most healthcare organizations already have the basic data they need to generate estimates for basic services, including:

 - charge description master (CDM) information.

-Dan Wiens, Director for the Patient Estimate Suite at Experian Health, says: “We’re finding facilities are getting backlogged with calls while patients are trying to call in to speak to a live person to try to get an estimate… If a patient is comfortable understanding what they owe, they’re going to be much more comfortable paying for their services.”
+Riley Matthews, Senior Product Manager for the Patient Estimate Suite at Experian Health, says: “We’re finding facilities are getting backlogged with calls while patients are trying to call in to speak to a live person to try to get an estimate… If a patient is comfortable understanding what they owe, they’re going to be much more comfortable paying for their services.”

 Giving patients accurate estimates upfront empowers them to understand their financial responsibility so they can make quicker, better decisions, and improve their overall experience.

 Personalize patient payment plans for a better patient experience

 The growth of consumerism in healthcare calls for a friendlier approach to the billing process, both for a better patient experience and to avoid non-payment.
 This means recognizing each patient as an individual with different needs and tailoring your offer at each stage of the revenue cycle.